Auctioneer Administrative Rules

 (2) be a citizen of the United States or a legal alien;

-(3) pass a written or oral examination provided by the department;
+(A) pass a written or oral examination provided by the department; or

 (4) hold a high school diploma or a high school equivalency certificate;

-(5) not have been convicted of a felony within five years of the application date; and
+(5) not have been convicted of a felony during the five (5) years preceding the application date; and

-(6) show proof of successful completion of at least 80 hours of classroom instruction at an auction school with a curriculum approved by the department.
+(6) show proof of successful completion of at least eighty (80) hours of classroom instruction at an auction school with a curriculum approved by the department.

 (Effective January 27, 1993, 18 TexReg 301; amended effective June 1, 1993, 18 TexReg 3241; amended effective February 13, 1995, 20 TexReg 564; amended effective May 7, 1996, 21 TexReg 3607; amended effective December 1, 2006, 31 TexReg 9601)